What is Accreditation?

-The “Recognized” status is awarded for a four year period.
+The “Accredited” status is awarded for a four year period.
 During the four year period, the agency must submit an annual report and show continuing compliance with several performance-related standards.
 These are reviewed as they are received and compliance verified.
 During the last year of the period, the agency must prepare updated documentation on all Best Practices and another on-site review is conducted.
-The Recognition Committee must then vote again to approve “Recognized” status for the next four years.
-If the agency does not submit the required annual proofs, or if there is an indication received by the Committee that the agency is not in compliance during the period, the Committee may vote to remove “Recognized” status.
-The Texas Police Chiefs Association Foundation has contracted with an outside group to manage the recognition process and ensure integrity and accountability.
+The Accreditation Committee must then vote again to approve “Accredited” status for the next four years.
+If the agency does not submit the required annual proofs, or if there is an indication received by the Committee that the agency is not in compliance during the period, the Committee may vote to remove “Accredited” status.
+The Texas Police Chiefs Association Foundation has contracted with an outside group to manage the Accreditation process and ensure integrity and accountability.

 All Best practices are provided to any agency Free of Charge.
 They are available for download at the Program Website: http://rp.tpcaf.org You do not “Register” to obtain any downloads.
 Just click on “Downloads,” then click on “Getting Started,” then select the current version of the Standards Manual.
 Download the manual to your computer and print a copy or review the standards on your computer.

 Unlike other programs, The Texas Police Chiefs Association does not charge for copies of any program materials.
 If your agency is unable to participate due to funding, you are encouraged to use the standards without joining the Program in order to make your department better.